xf-/view/README.md

 * Near-zero overhead when loading classes
 * Slight overhead per registered overlay that has to be processed

-In total the impact is a few megabytes of memory and about 3-10 boolean condition checks and file existence checks, respectively.
+In total the impact is a few megabytes of memory and a handful of boolean condition checks and file existence checks per overlay.

+## Implementing the extended View

+Simply install the extension and you are already done.
+Automagic.

+## Supported TYPO3 versions

+6.0+ only.
+With my sincerest apologies.